 Program of Study Worksheets must be submitted to the Dean no later than the completion of 24 credits.

 Students who have not selected a focused area of study at the time of their application and admission should declare one no later than the completion of 24 credits.
 At that point, students will be reassigned, if necessary, to a faculty advisor in the area of focused study.

 The Master of Arts in Religious Studies degree requires successful completion of the 48 credit components detailed below.

 Core Course Dialogue in a World of Difference 3 credits

-The core course, offered each fall semester, is foundational to the Master of Arts teaching goals and curriculum at Hartford Seminary.
+The core course, offered each fall semester, is foundational to the Master of Arts teaching goals and curriculum at Hartford International.
 The course, which is team taught by two or more faculty members, provides an introduction to the lenses and disciplines of contextual, dialogical and interfaith engagement and discourse.
 The core course is required of all students enrolled in a Master of Arts degree program.
 Students are strongly urged to take the course during the first fall semester after admission to the program.

 Students are required to take the designated number of credits in each of the core areas listed below:

 |Scripture (Required: one course in each of two scriptures)||6|

 *For the required course in Spirituality, students should take the course that has the most meaning for them (in practice this should be in a tradition with which the student most closely identifies.)